 You need to have Adobe Flash on your computer to play the games.
 Take care to use the Adobe website to install to keep your computer safe.
 But if you are not sure about any of this please ask someone who understands computers for help.

-- Avatar adventures is an animation game that it is said could help children with autism develop social skills.
+- Animation for autism is a game that it is said could help children with autism develop social skills.
 Here is a review.
 See the maker’s website for more information, including what it does.
 At time of launch, July 2015, it was pricey.

 - Pokemon Go has been the subject of a lot of bad press.
 This story, though, of a 6-year-old boy called Ralphie, is a notable exception.
 See article.